-- 12.1.1 Each June obtain a list of students who have Type 1 Diabetes from all feeder schools - 12.1.2 Identify students who have Type 1 Diabetes through school registration, health forms - 12.1.3 Generate a Plan of Care and Alert Form by ensuring parent(s)/caregiver(s) provide all pertinent medical information - 12.1.4 Request medical documentation to confirm diagnosis as needed (i.e. letter from physician, evidence of a prescription) - 12.1.5 Contact School Health Support Services (i.e. Home and Community Care Support Services HCCSS) to inquire about possible diabetic nursing support for newly diagnosed and younger students - 12.1.6 Provide a safe, hygienic location to conduct diabetic management - 12.1.7 Provide each teacher (at the beginning of each semester) with a copy of the Plan of Care Alert Form for each student.
-The Plan of Care Alert Form should be stored in a readily accessible location so teachers and occasional teachers can have ready access, but not easily viewed by students, parent(s)/ caregiver(s) or the general public. - 12.1.8 Maintain a file for each Plan of Care Alert Form for students with diabetes.
-The file must contain a copy of all of the forms mentioned above. - 12.1.9 Train the Emergency Response Team to provide further support to the student with diabetes in the event of a medical emergency - 12.1.10 Determine the need for general all staff in-service on diabetes and/or provide resources as requested - 12.1.11 Post the Plan of Care Alert Form to ensure that all staff can identify these students.
+- 12.1.1 Each June obtain a list of students who have Type 1 Diabetes from all feeder schools - 12.1.2 Identify students who have Type 1 Diabetes through school registration, health forms - 12.1.3 Generate a Plan of Care and Alert Form by ensuring parent(s)/caregiver(s) provide all pertinent medical information - 12.1.4 Request medical documentation to confirm diagnosis as needed (i.e. letter from physician, evidence of a prescription) - 12.1.5 Contact School Health Support Services (i.e. Home and Community Care Support Services HCCSS) to inquire about possible diabetic nursing support for newly diagnosed and younger students - 12.1.6 Provide a safe, hygienic location to conduct diabetic management

+- 12.1.7 Provide each teacher (at the beginning of each semester) with a copy of the Plan of Care Alert Form for each student.
+The Plan of Care Alert Form should be stored in a readily accessible location so teachers and occasional teachers can have ready access, but not easily viewed by students, parent(s)/ caregiver(s) or the general public.
+If the child attends board-operated Before and After school programs share a copy of this Plan of Care with the Before and After school Supervisor.
+The Supervisor will review this Plan of Care with educators working in Before and After school programs and ensure a copy is placed in the program administration binder. - 12.1.8 Maintain a file for each Plan of Care Alert Form for students with diabetes.
+The file must contain a copy of all of the forms mentioned above. - 12.1.9 Train the Emergency Response Team to provide further support to the student with diabetes in the event of a medical emergency.
+Include the Before and After school Supervisor and educator if child attends Before and After school. - 12.1.10 Determine the need for general all staff in-service on diabetes and/or provide resources as requested - 12.1.11 Post the Plan of Care Alert Form to ensure that all staff can identify these students.
 To maintain the student's personal privacy, these forms must not be easily visible to other students, parent(s)/ caregiver(s), or volunteers.